rubycocos/blockchain/README.md

 ## What's a Blockchain?

-> A blockchain is a distributed database -
+> A blockchain is a distributed database with
 > a list (that is, chain) of records (that is, blocks)
 > linked and secured by digital fingerprints
 > (that is, hashes also known as (one-way) crypto(graphic) hash digest checksums).